 Recognizing Symptoms of BPD

-The symptoms of the four types of borderline personality disorder can overlap.
+The symptoms of the various types of borderline personality disorder can overlap.
 As human beings are inherently complex, only specialists and master therapists should treat personality-related disorders.
 There are, however, certain symptoms you can look out for.
 These include:

 - Unnatural and irrational feeling of rejection and abandonment